tgonet/tp/docs/DeveloperGuide.md

 ### UC01 — Add a student contact
 **Goal**: Create a new student entry with name, address, and phone.
 **Precondition**: Application is running; storage is writable.

 **Main Success Scenario (MSS)**
 1. User enters `add n/NAME a/ADDRESS p/PHONE`.
 2. System validates fields and creates the contact.
 3. System confirms creation and displays the new contact.
    Use case ends.

 **Extensions**
 * 2a.
 Validation fails (e.g., invalid name/phone, missing field).
   * 2a1.
 System shows error and usage hint.
 Resume at step 1.
 * 2b.
 Duplicate contact detected by exact same name and phone.
   * 2b1.
 System warns about duplicate and aborts creation.
     Use case ends.

 ### UC02 — List all contacts
 **Goal**: Show every stored contact without filtering or sorting.
 **Precondition**: Application is running.

 **MSS**
 1. User enters `list`.
 2. System displays all contacts in index order.
    Use case ends.

 **Extensions**
 * 2a.
 Address book is empty.
   * 2a1.
 System displays “no contacts” placeholder.
     Use case ends.

 ### UC03 — Find contacts by name/role
 **Goal**: Locate contacts by case-insensitive name matching or role.
 **Precondition**: At least one contact exists.

 **MSS**
-1. User enters `find n/NAME` or `find r/ROLE`.
+1. User enters `find n/NAME` or `find r/ROLE` or `find n/NAME r/ROLE`.
 2. System filters contacts whose names/role contain all provided keywords.
 3. System displays the filtered list with new indices.
    Use case ends.

 **Extensions**
 * 2a.
 No matches found.
   * 2a1.
 System shows empty result with guidance to broaden search.
+  Use case ends.

 ### UC04 — Delete a contact by index
 **Goal**: Remove one contact referenced by the current visible index.
 **Precondition**: At least one contact is visible (e.g., after `list` or `find`).

 **MSS**
 1. User enters `delete I` where `I` is a 1-based index in the current list.
 2. System deletes the referenced contact.
 3. System confirms deletion and updates the visible list.
    Use case ends.

 **Extensions**
 * 1a. `I` is not a valid visible index (≤0 or > list size, or non-integer).
   * 1a1.
 System shows error and keeps list unchanged.
     Use case ends.
 * 2a.
 Underlying data changed between list and delete (rare race).
   * 2a1.
 System rejects operation and asks user to refresh (`list`).
     Use case ends.

 ### UC05 — [Proposed] Delete multiple contacts by indices
 **Goal**: Remove several contacts in a single command.
 **Precondition**: Multiple contacts are visible.

 **MSS**
 1. User enters `delete I1, I2, …, Ik` with distinct, valid visible indices.
 2. System validates all indices against the current list snapshot.
 3. System deletes all referenced contacts atomically.
 4. System confirms deletion and updates the visible list.
    Use case ends.

 **Extensions**
 * 2a.
 Any index is invalid or duplicated.
   * 2a1.
 System aborts the entire operation, reporting the offending indices.
     Use case ends.
 * 3a.
 Partial failure due to I/O error.
   * 3a1.
 System rolls back and reports failure.
     Use case ends.

 ### UC06 — View help
 **Goal**: Display command summary and usage.
 **Precondition**: Application is running.

 **MSS**
 1. User enters `help`.
 2. System opens help window/panel with command formats and examples.